 - Any unavailable or withdrawn poem will be removed from winner’s list.

 - Remaining winners will be moved up one place to fill the void.

 - Judge will be requested to name a new 3rd place HM.

 - Notifies treasurer of validated winners for award disbursal.

 - Notifies treasurer for judge honorarium disbursal.

-- Transmits list of winners, winning poems and HMs to webmaster for posting (cc: social media coordinator).
+- Transmits list of winners, winning poems and HMs to newsletter editor and social media coordinator.